Prayer and the Empty Page

 Remember, He is the Creator.
 Creation is His thing.
 And when we create, we are living out the reality that we are made in His image.
 He is delighted to come alongside, give us a few pointers, and help us use our talents to build up His kingdom.

 When you’ve finished your project, don’t forget to say thank you.
 It’s not just polite to thank God for answered prayers, but it helps you remember that GOD JUST ANSWERED YOUR PRAYER.
-You say thank you because you recognize His hand in the work that you have just completed.
+You say thank you because you recognize His hand on what used to be an empty page.

 Would you like to learn more about raising money for Church and Ministry?
 Check out Letters From The Almoner, now available on Amazon.com.